-Gerald J. Prokopowicz, Chairperson, A-315 Brewster Building Carl E. Swanson, Director of Graduate Studies, A-319 Brewster Building
+Gerald J. Prokopowicz, Chair, A-315 Brewster Building Carl E. Swanson, Director of Graduate Studies, A-319 Brewster Building

-As a prerequisite to graduate study in a degree program, the Department of History requires that the applicant meet the admission requirements of the university and make a satisfactory score on the entrance examination designated for the program selected: Graduate Record Examinations aptitude section for the MA in history; and the Graduate Record Examinations aptitude section for the MA in maritime studies.
-Each entering student should consult with the director of graduate studies in history prior to beginning graduate work.
+As a prerequisite to graduate study in a degree program, the Department of History requires that the applicant meet the admission requirements of the university and make a satisfactory score on the entrance examination designated for the program selected: Graduate Record Examinations aptitude section for the MA in history; and the Graduate Record Examinations aptitude section for the MA in history prior to beginning graduate work.